Chronicling the Queer:The films of David Weissman

 All events are free and open to the general public

 From his earliest short films to his ground-breaking documentaries The Cockettes, and We Were Here, filmmaker David Weissman has been chronicling queer experiences for over thirty years.
 Over three nights in October New York audiences had the opportunity to see and engage in the films of David Weissman, with the filmmaker present and available for questions and conversation about his work.

 WE WERE HERE: Screening and Talkback with Directed David Weissman

 Leslie Lohman Museum of Gay and Lesbian Art 26 Wooster Street

 David Weissman’s award winning and 2013 Emmy nominated film, We Were Here (2011) is regarded by many as the first documentary to usher in the current wave of films about the early days of the AIDS epidemic in America.
 Deeply touching, concentrating on the lives changed forever as witnesses to the beginning of the ongoing AIDS crisis, We Were Here is an experience of community, healing, and conversation.

-Join the Leslie-Lohman Museum and Visual AIDS for the screening and talk back with David Weissman.
+The Leslie-Lohman Museum and Visual AIDS organized the screening and had a talk with David Weissman.